Gailor Hunt Has Been Recognized As One Of The BEST Family Law Firms By Raleigh Residents Three Years In A Row!

 Note: Our Podcast, “A Year and a Day: Divorce Without Destruction”, was created to be heard, but we provide text transcripts to make this information accessible to everyone.
 All transcripts on our website are created using a combination of speech recognition software and human transcribers and could contain errors.

 Jaime Davis: Welcome to Episode 3 of Season 4 of “A Year and a Day.”
-I’m your host, Jamie Davis.
+I’m your host, Jaime Davis.
 Today I will be speaking with Dr. Lori Thomas.
 Dr. Thomas is the director of forensic services at Wynn’s Family Psychology, a child and adolescent psychology practice located in North Carolina with offices in Cary and North Raleigh.
 She provides psychotherapy to children and their families, conducts private and court-ordered psychological evaluations and custody evaluations, works with high conflict families, and as a trained parent coordinator.

 Hi Lori.
 Thanks for joining me today.